-From Humble Beginnings to 45 Years of Community Propane Service
+From Humble Beginnings to 50 Years of Community Propane Service

 Knocking on Doors

 John Kamps’ first customers were friends, relatives and acquaintances he grew up with in the Central Valley area.
 “It was a farm community,” Kamps explained.
 From there, he grew the business by himself, “knocking on doors one at a time.”

 His do-it-yourself attitude continued from there.
 He purchased a piece of land in Manteca and set his first 20,000 gallon storage tank but he still didn’t have an office at the site.
 So he built one himself.“I figured out how to be a contractor,” he remarked.
 “I poured a slab and bought a metal building, took the instructions out, and said ‘what’s first?’
 I put down all the framing and the internal construction of the office.”
 John set an example by his initiative and innovation to build and grow the Company.

 It didn’t take long before his ambition resulted in more business.
 He heard about a mobile home park opening in the nearby community of Bethel Island, Calif., and he was able to secure the business, setting up a tank and monitoring system at the site.
-He then opened Kamps’ second facility in Bethel Island.
+He then opened Kamps’ second facility on Bethel Island.
 That facility later moved to Antioch, Calif.

 Kamps Wholesale began operations in 1974, selling to marketers and end users such as gold mines and processing plants.
-The business changed its name to Kiva Energy and expanded it to Western U.S., including Oregon, Washington, Utah, Idaho, Arizona, New Mexico and Colorado.
+The business changed its name to KIVA Energy and expanded it to Western U.S., including Oregon, Washington, Utah, Idaho, Arizona, New Mexico and Colorado.

-Technology and the Future
+Looking into the Future

 Kamps eventually expanded to the San Francisco Bay area, opening sites in Sacramento and Hayward.
 After operating for years in Hayward, Kamps moved to a different 3-acre site in the city, with three underground 30,000-gallon tanks.